John Pierpont “JP” Morgan

 CECILY PENNOYER

-It was on March 16, 2021, our 93-year-old founder, Cecily Pennoyer, died.
-She was surrounded by her loving family and died peacefully in her home in Essex, MA.
-Cecily founded and created Pennoyer Castings Company in 1991 and introduced, at that time, the first-ever replicas of stone resin garden pots in the United States.
+Cecily Pennoyer founded and created Pennoyer Castings Company in 1991 and introduced, at that time, the first-ever replicas of stone resin garden pots in the United States.
 Motivated both by her access to unique one-of-a-kind garden pots and her lifelong study of art history and studio arts, she created replicas of their J.P.
 Morgan family originals to use as gifts for relatives and close friends.
 Not only were her designs unique, the materials she used to cast the pots were the finest.
 Using marble, rock and resin the garden containers looked exactly like their lead originals and were created to be lightweight and weather-resistant in all climates and all regions of the country.
+It was on March 16, 2021, at the age of 93 that Cecily died.
+Cecily will remain in our hearts and minds forever!